digitalinnovationone/dio-lab-open-source/community/tainamoraes.md

-# GIT project DIO - Eli
+# GIT project DIO - Tainá Moraes

 Just an video editor flerting with programming.
-After all we all gonna loose our jobs... sooner ou later.
+After all we all gonna lose our jobs... sooner ou later.